1871fotc/fotc/docs/cemetery/discover.md

 [main-entrance]: ../assets/main-entrance.jpg "Toowong Cemetery Main Entrance" *[Frederick Street]: William and Janet Wall were the first to settle in what is now called Frederick Street.
 It was named after their first son, Frederick, who was born in 1891.
 *[Richer Street]: Named after William Richer, founding minister Baptist Church, Toowong.
 Richer arrived in Australia in 1869.
 He lived in Toowong from 1875.
 Richer was a builder, architect and a minister.
+*[Sleath Street]: Named after Henry Walter Sleath.
+Henry had a music business in George Street, Brisbane in the late 1800's, where he and family lived before moving to Glenn Rd Toowong.
+In 1881 he was elected as a councillor for Toowong.